PROGRAM CONTACTS

 ROTC/EMS/Law Enforcement(LE)/EMS/Fire

 Safety/Hero: Present award to Junior ROTC cadet at Alton High School.
-The recipient is

 selected by the school and given to the chairman through email/phone